View Gladys Coolbaugh's Obituary on citizensvoice.com and share memories

 |

-Gladys Coolbaugh, 93, formerly of West Pittston, passed away Thursday, April 2, 2020, at Timber Ridge Nursing Home in Plains Twp.
+Gladys Coolbaugh, 93, formerly of West Pittston, passed away Thursday, April 2, 2020, at Timber Ridge Nursing Home, Plains Twp.

-Born in Tobyhanna, she was the daughter of the late Andrew and Ameila McWilliams, and was a graduate of the Middletown schools.
+Born in Tobyhanna, she was the daughter of the late Andrew and Amelia McWilliams Sargent, and was a graduate of the Middletown schools.

-Gladys was a member of the Harding Church of Christ in Harding.
-She was retired from the Association of the Blind in Wilkes-Barre.
+Gladys was a member of Harding Church of Christ, Harding.
+She was retired from the Association of the Blind, Wilkes-Barre.

-She was preceded in death by her husband, Wilmont in 1977; sister, Magie Dixon; and brother, Eugene Sargent.
+She was preceded in death by her husband, Wilmont, in 1977; sister, Masie Dixon; an infant daughter, Gladys; and brother, Eugene Sargent.

-Gladys is survived by her sons, Eugene Coolbaugh and his wife, Anne of Pittston Twp.; Wilmont Arthur Coolbaugh, New Mexico; grandchildren, Sean Docken, Amelia VanDevender, Megan Coolbaugh, five great-grandchildren; brother, George Sargent, Port Jervis, N.J.; nieces and nephews.
+Gladys is survived by her sons, Eugene Coolbaugh and his wife, Anne, Pittston Twp.; Wilmont Arthur Coolbaugh and his wife, Shirley, New Mexico; grandchildren, Sean Docken, Amelia VanDevender, Megan Coolbaugh, five great-grandchildren; brother, George Sargent, Middletown, N.Y.; nieces and nephews.

 Funeral services were private and held at the convenience of the family.
-Interment was in Memorial Shrine Cemetery in Carverton.
+Interment was in Memorial Shrine Cemetery, Carverton.

 A memorial service will be held at a later date due to the COVID-19 crisis.